dNamiLab/dNami/doc/usage/testcases.rst

    Comparison of results for various finite-difference stencils and orders after :math:`t = 10 u_0/L_x` (i.e 10 vortex-travel times) for mesh size :math:`(n_x,n_y)=(160,80)`.

-2) Non-reflective vortex advection throught the boundaries
+**2) Non-reflective vortex advection throught the boundaries**

 This case solves the two-dimensional advection of a vortex through the boundaries of the domain using a non-reflective characteristic-based boundary condition implementation.
-The two-dimensional Euler equations are:
+The files for this test case can be found in the ``exm/2d_vortex_exit`` folder.
+The two-dimensional Euler equations in cartesian coordinates are:

 .. math::